paulnila/paulnila/README.md

-📊 Data Analyst with 3 years of experience specializing in leveraging Advanced SQL, Power BI, Excel, and Python for insightful data analysis.
+📊 Data Analyst with over 3 years of experience specializing in leveraging Advanced SQL, Power BI, Excel, and Python for insightful data analysis.
 Proven track record of extracting valuable insights from complex datasets to drive data-driven decision-making.

 💻 Proficient in writing complex SQL queries to manipulate and analyze large datasets, optimizing database performance, and ensuring data integrity.